Skip to main content

 4. McCuistion, L., Vuljoin-DiMaggio, K., Winton, M, & Yeager, J. (2018).
 Pharmacology: A patient-centered nursing process approach. pp. 227-305.
 Elsevier. ↵

 This page titled 8.9: Antipsychotics is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?